ashhar001/pinky-promise-infrastructure/README.md

 # Pinky Promise Infrastructure

-This repository contains the infrastructure as code (IaC) for the Pinky Promise application using Terraform and ArgoCD configurations.
+This repository contains the infrastructure as code (IaC) for the Pinky Promise application using Terraform and ArgoCD configurations.....

 ## Repository Structure